The following glossary is a joint effort between Grant &

 library expenses, departmental administration, operations and maintenance expense and student administration services.

-- Represents compensation paid by the University of Washington for an employee's appointment, whether that individual's time is spent on research, instruction, administration, service or clinical activity.
-Institution base salary excludes any income that an individual is permitted to earn outside of their duties for the UW as well as incidental UW compensation such as Excess Compensation and Temporary Supplements.
-See GIM 35
+- Institutional base salary (IBS) is the annual compensation paid by the University of Washington for an employee's appointment, whether that individual's time is spent on research, instruction, administration, service or clinical activity.
+It includes salary from Washington State, grants and contracts, gifts and endowments, other UW funds and Clinical Practice Plan direct salary paid by UW Physicians (UWP) and Children's University Medical Group (CUMG).
+Institutional base salary excludes any income that an individual is permitted to earn outside of duties for the University of Washington.

 - INSPIRETop ↑